jptopia/RepData_PeerAssessment1/PA1_template.md

 library(lattice)
 ```

-## Loading and preprocessing the data
+## Part 1: Loading and preprocessing the data

 ```r